-One Recital will be held at the end of the season (typically early June).
-The recital date will be announced in January.
+One Recital will be held at the end of the season (tentative date: Tuesday, May 25, 2021).
+The recital date will be announced/confirmed in January.
 Friends and family may be invited and are encouraged to attend the recital.
 Additional performances (optional) are available throughout the year; past opportunities have included the Ribbon Festival (held in January); National Federation of Music Clubs piano festival (typically the last Saturday in February); giving back to our community (playing at a senior center, fundraisers, etc.); MMTA exams and contests; and playing at venues such as the Mall of America Rotunda.

 For the most up-to-date schedule, please refer to the Schedule/Dates page of this website, which will be updated throughout the season.

 Tuition is paid in advance by the semester: Fall payment is due by July 31, 2020; winter payment is due by December 4, 2020.
 Student expenses (such as books and exam or contest fees) may be added to an upcoming tuition bill or billed as expenses are incurred.
 A late fee of $10 applies to payments submitted within 7 days past Due Date, or $20 to payments submitted 8+ days past Due Date.
 Students who withdraw by August 24, 2020, may be granted a 50% refund; no other refunds will be made.